 I had to pass a criminal background check and be fingerprinted to confirm this.

 I can pass strict security checks and enjoy working on confidential projects as it typically allows me to make a larger, more significant contribution to society.

 You have my full attention when I’m working for you.
-While I’m on site I will not be handling calls or emails from my other clients.
+While I’m on site I will not be taking calls from my other clients.

 MCDBA, MCSD, MCSE, MCP #209751